pk94/simpsonify/README.md

 scripts/data/zdjecie.jpg

 ### How to use it?
-Actually whole pipeline can be used for different CycleGAN datasets - fameous painters style transfer etc.
+Actually whole pipeline can be used for different CycleGAN datasets - fameous painters style transfer etc. Please keep in mind I am still working on it and testing it, so there may be some bugs. :)
 There are simple steps to start training:
 1. Run scripts/data/generate_metafile.py with *--data_path* parameter which is the path where the dataset with two classes subfolders is stored.
-As a result you get *metafile.csv* file with paths to every picture in the dataset.
+As a result you get *metafile.csv* file with paths to every picture in the dataset which are simpler to operate one, for example shuffling.
 You only have to do this once.
 2. Run scripts/train/train_cycle_gan.py with two parameters: *--metafile_path* which is path to the metafile generated in the first step, *checkpoint_path* which is path where training checkpoints during the training are saved.
 As I am using Google Colab for training it is very useful due to frequent disconnections.